Sunbather narrowly avoids being hit as stowaway falls from plane over London

 Photographs show the body landed partly on concrete paving slabs and partly on a lawn - leaving a crater in the garden of the house, which is more than 10 miles (15 km) from Heathrow.

-Another neighbour told the Press Association that he heard a “whomp” when the body hit the ground, and went upstairs to look out of a window.
+Another neighbor told the Press Association that he heard a “whomp” when the body hit the ground, and went upstairs to look out of a window.

 “At first I though it was a tramp asleep in the garden.
-He had all of his clothes on and everything,” the neighbour was quoted as saying.
+He had all of his clothes on and everything,” the neighbor was quoted as saying.

 “I had a closer look and saw there was blood all over the walls of the garden.
 His head was not in a good way.
-I realised immediately that he had fallen.”
+I realized immediately that he had fallen.”

 Kenya Airways said the 4,250-mile trip from Nairobi to Heathrow takes eight hours and 50 minutes.